datstartup/ubuntuopenbox/_posts/2019-11-12-convert-ebook-and-send-to-kindle.md

 ```bash
 ebook-convert myebook.epub myebook.mobi"
 ```
-#### Bash sript that can convert and send epub to my kindle on the spot
+#### Bash script that can convert and send epub to my kindle on the spot

 ```bash
 nano /home/pi/convertAndSend.sh